victorma17/mini_bank/readmeENG.md

 # MiniBank 🏦

-Welcome to my little demo app of a REST API built with `Groovy + Micronauts!` and stored in H2 memory
+Welcome to my little demo app of a REST API built with `Groovy + Micronauts!` and stored in H2 Data Base

 Prerequisites `JDK 17`